linode/docs/docs/networking/native-ipv6-networking.md

 | /116   | 4,096                         |
 |--------|-------------------------------|

 ### IPv6 Neighbor Discovery

 Each /56 or /64 IPv6 address pool is routed to a specific Linode.
-If you want to use that same address pool across multiple Linodes, you can using neighbor discovery.
+If you want to use that same address pool across multiple Linodes, you can use neighbor discovery.
 In order to take advantage of neighbor discovery you must configure your Linode to be a router using `net.ipv6.conf.default.forwarding`.

 {: .caution}
 >This will create a single point of failure for your infrastructure.
 If that Linode were to crash, lose networking, or have another disruption in service, your entire IPv6 network would also go down.